2 kinds of loneliness: why we feel alone in a crowd

 FIRST KIND OF LONELINESS

-It's the "real" sense of loneliness, in the sense that it's true in our present reality.
+It's the "real" sense of loneliness, meaning it's true in our present reality.
 There is less social connection than decades ago and we live independently (a fancy word for alone).

 Your family lives in Toronto, a $500 plane ticket away.